-Christie [39] suggests that due to the use of the industryadjusted return measure of economic performance as FP, there is a need to control the unexpected portion of earnings.
+Christie [40] suggests that due to the use of the industry-adjusted return measure of economic performance as FP, there is a need to control the unexpected portion of earnings.
 Following this approach, this measure is controlled and is proxy as the annual change in EPS scaled by the stock price at the beginning of the period.

-3) Growth opportunities (MTB)
+3.3.2.3.
+Growth opportunities (MTB)

-The proxy for growth opportunities is defined as a ratio between the market value and the book value of equity [4, 40, 41].
+The proxy for growth opportunities is defined as a ratio between the market value and the book value of equity [4, 41, 42].
 This ratio measures the difference between the firm's value as appraised by the market and the value aggregated from the Generally Accepted Accounting Principles transactions in the USA, e.g., relating to the research and development costs (R&D), US firms in the process of conducting research must expense this cost while some markets view it as an investment whose benefits will accrue in the future.

 In a related research of South African companies, defined growth as the annual growth rate of sales and utilized it in combination with an interaction term formed by multiplying the carbon performance rating and growth.
 However, its shortcoming was that it was highly correlated with the individual variables being considered resulting in multicollinearity.
-This study therefore adopts the ratio of market value of equity to book value of equity as defined by Gaver and Gaver [40].
+This study therefore adopts the ratio of market value of equity to book value of equity as defined by Gaver and Gaver [41].
 Market to book ratio is a variable that proxies a firm's growth opportunities and hypothesizes that firms with a higher MTB ratio are expected to disclose increased information in order to avoid information asymmetrical problems [8].
 We expect growth opportunities to be positively related to FP.

-4) Leverage (LEV)
+3.3.2.4.
+Leverage (LEV)

 Leverage proxy as the debt/total asset ratio is another numerical variable that includes the state of debt as a proportion of a firm's assets.
 It is one of the determinants of disclosure because of the agency conflicts that are prone to arise.
-Kai and Prabhala [27], Chosiah et al. [41] and Gallego Alvarez et al. [42] have established a positive relationship between indebtedness and quantity of information voluntarily disclosed, whereas other studies have established insignificant relationships [14, 43].
+Previous studies [28, 42, 43] have established a positive relationship between indebtedness and quantity of information voluntarily disclosed, whereas other studies have established insignificant relationships [14, 44].

-5) Property plant and equipment
+3.3.2.5.
+Property plant and equipment